SALO COSLOVSKY

 Sustainable Development

-Since 2020, I have been researching how to foster forest-friendly enterprises across the Brazilian Amazon.
-In particular, I examine the challenges these businesses face and the ways these challenges can be overcome, often with some support by government agencies.
-Most of this work has been published in Portuguese (Amazônia 2030 PT), with some reports summarized and translated into English (Amazônia 2030 EN).
-On occasion, I publish articles written directly in English for policy, professional, and industry audiences (Other Articles).
+Since 2020, I have been researching the challenges faced by forest-friendly enterprises across the Brazilian Amazon and how these obstacles can be overcome.
+Most of this work has been published in Portuguese, with some reports summarized and translated into English.
+On occasion, I publish articles written directly in English for policy, professional, and industry audiences.

 Scholarly Publications

-My scholarly work examines how regulations are enforced and followed in developing countries.
-I study labor, environmental, food safety, and urban planning laws, primarily in Brazil.
-My research reveals that regulatory enforcement is not simply about imposing rules, but involves inspectors and prosecutors who realign incentives among stakeholders.
-I study how developing countries maintain a high regulatory bar despite global competition, and how local producers meet international standards despite resource limitations.
-This work contributes to our understanding of how markets can be both vibrant and humane.
+My scholarly work examines how labor, environmental, food safety, and urban planning laws are enforced and followed in developing countries.
+My research reveals that regulatory enforcement is not simply about imposing rules, but often requires a deeper, sometimes bespoke, realignment of incentives across stakeholders.
+This work shows how markets can be both vibrant and humane.

 Op-eds

-As part of my policy engagement, I write regular op-eds on forest-friendly local economic development for a range of publications.
-From 2021 to 2023, I wrote bilingual monthly op-eds for PlenaMata, a specialized environmental news portal.
+As part of my policy engagement, I write regular op-eds on forest-friendly economic development for a range of news media.
+From 2021 to 2023, I wrote bilingual monthly op-eds for PlenaMata, an environmental news portal.
 Since 2024, I have been contributing monthly op-eds for O Estado de São Paulo, one of Brazil’s leading newspapers.
-Throughout this period, I occasionally joined distinguished co-authors to write op-eds for O Globo and other outlets.
+I occasionally co-author op-eds for other outlets.